VISION-SJTU/CoLoRA/README.md

 # CoLoRA
-This is the code implementation for the CoLoRA (NeuralIPS 2025)
+This is the code implementation for the CoLoRA (NeurIPS 2025)